sukoneck/resume/index.md

-<span style="font-family:Didot; font-size:2em;">Objective</span>

-> A cloud and infrastructure practitioner and aspiring DevOps engineer with an equal passion for mentorship, sponsorship, and leadership.
+> I am a creative cloud and infrastructure practitioner with equal passions for DevOps, SRE, and automation as I do for mentorship, sponsorship, and leadership.
 I have had great opportunities to lead large, complex, constrained, and impactful projects.